 All class or schedule changes must be made by petition.
-In order to drop or add a course, its is necessary for a student to secure a change of study form from his adviser and have him approve it.
+In order to drop or add a course, it is necessary for a student to secure a change of study form from his adviser and have him approve it.
 Next he must pay a fee of five dollars at the Business Office for each petition.
-The final step is to present the petition to the Office of Admissions and Records.
+The final step is to present the petition to the Records Office.

-Change may be made only during the following time periods:
+Change may be made during the following time periods: